-- Duty payable = Quantity of imported goods × Amount of duty per unit
+Duty payable = Quantity of imported goods x Amount of duty per unit

 Import taxes and duty payable should be calculated in RMB using the benchmark exchange rate published by the People’s Bank of China.

 Export duties are only imposed on a few resource products and semi-manufactured goods.
-In 2013, China continues to levy temporary tariffs on exports including coal, crude oil, chemical fertilizers and iron alloy to conserve resources.
+In 2016, China continues to levy temporary tariffs on exports including crude oil, chemical fertilizers and iron alloy in order to conserve resources.

 The tax base for export duties are the same as import duties – i.e. the DPV.
 The DPV for export duties is based on the transacted price, i.e. the lump sum price receivable by the domestic seller exporting the goods to the buyer.
 Export duties, freight-related expenses and insurance fees after loading at the export spot, and commissions borne by the seller, are excluded.